fmease/rruxwry/README.md

   [VERBATIM]...
 Flags passed to `rustc` verbatim

 Options:
-  -r, --run                   Run the built binary
-  -c, --check-only            Don't fully compile, only check the crate -@, --directives...
+  -r, --run                   Also run the built binary -c, --check-only            Don't fully compile, only check the crate -@, --directives...
 Enable compiletest-like directives -T, --compiletest           Check in a compiletest-esque manner